-The Army Reserve Officers Training Corps (AROTC) makes available the first two years of its program to qualified Riverside Community College District students through the Claremont Colleges, with classes taught at Claremont, California State University at San Bernardino, and/or at Riverside Community College District.
+The Army Reserve Officers Training Corps (AROTC) makes available the first two years of its program to qualified Riverside Community College District students through the Claremont Colleges, with classes taught at Claremont, California State University at San Bernardino, and/ or at Riverside Community College District.
 Credit towards an A.A. degree will be granted by RCCD for these courses.
 There are no charges to the students for these first two years.
 Students will have the opportunity to compete for Army scholarships.
 Information on the Army ROTC program is available from the Claremont Colleges: (909) 624-7965.

-MIL-1 - Military History of the United States to 1900

-to 1900 (Same as HIS-11) UC, CSU
+MIL-1 - Military History of the United States to 1900 3 units (Same as HIS-11) UC, CSU

+Prerequisite: None.
+Advisory: REA-83 and qualification for ENG-1A.
 An examination of the evolution of American military and naval practices and institutions as they have developed through the major wars involving the United States up to 1900.
 The roles of leadership and technology and their impact upon the art of war will also be discussed.
 54 hours lecture.

-MIL-2 - Military History of the United States since 1900 3 units (Same as HIS-12)
+MIL-2 - Military History of the United States since 1900 3 units (Same as HIS-12) UC, CSU

+Prerequisite: None.
+Advisory: REA-83 and qualification for ENG-1A.
 An examination of the evolution of American military and naval practices and institutions as they have developed through major wars of the twentieth century, with emphasis upon two world wars.
 The roles of leadership and technology and their impact upon the art of war will also be discussed.
 54 hours lecture.

-MUS-1 - Teaching Music to Young Children 3 units CSU
+MUS-1 - Teaching Music to Young Children